gowthamlakshman94/Canteen-Automation-System/README.md

 You can also run the website using docker by building the frontend using the dockerfile in path ~/Canteen-Automation-System

-docker build *t cas-fe:1 .
+docker build -t cas-fe:1 .
 # make sure to run it in docker network
 docker network create app-network docker run -d   --name cas-fe   --network app-network  -p 80:80   cas-fe:1